A criterion for absolute continuity relative to the law of fractional Brownian motion: Proofs

 \subsection{Proof of \Cref{fBM KadotaShepp thm}}

 In this section, we prove \Cref{fBM KadotaShepp thm}.
 We first note that we may clearly assume without loss of generality that $x_0=0$.
 Our approach to proving \Cref{fBM KadotaShepp thm} combines \Cref{KadotaShepp thm} with the transformation theory developed by Norros et al.~\cite{Norrosetal1999}.
-Following the latter reference, we define the following constants,
+Drawing on the latter reference, we define the following constants,

 We also let

 It is shown in \cite{Norrosetal1999} that the following integrals exist $\bP$-a.s.~in a pathwise sense,